yy311/yy311.github.io/research.md

 #### Current Research Interests:

 On the unification of System Identification, Control, Optimization and Machine Learning with applications to the understanding and (re-)design of natural and man-made systems.
-In particular, I have been focusing on applications such as biology, robotics and power systems.
+In particular, I have been focusing on applications such as robotics, biology and power systems.

 #### Testbed in my lab: